 What Is The Ontological Meaning of Digital Twin and How It Came Into Existence

-The main concept or premise of digital twin is not new.
+The main concept or premise of the digital twin is not new.
 The concept of creating digital simulations can be traced as far as 1947 when the first simulation was ever created by Thomas T. Goldsmith.
 As time went by, the ability to digitize processes and objects proved itself to be incredibly useful, thus the concept of virtual Twin was born.
 It gained popularity and recognition after being utilized in virtually all aspects of the business from product simulation creation, to fulfillment process refinement and system for product shipping optimization.

 What Are The Ontological Parts of a Digital Twin?